Birthdays Ideas for Celebrating Student Birthdays in the Preschool, Pre-K, and Kindergarten Classroom

 Class Birthday Book

 This is a very easy book to make and the kids love it.
 Buy a cheap months chart from the teacher store, you can usually get them at the back-to-school sales.

 Cut the chart apart and glue each month to a piece of cardstock.
 Laminate all the pages and bind into a class book, then write each child’s name on the correct page with a marker.

-You can also add the student’s pictures to each page before laminating and create a cute book cover using clip art or birthday notepads and stickers.
+You can also add the student’s pictures to each page before laminating and create a cute book cover using clip art or birthday stickers.

 I keep this book in our “Class Books” box in our classroom library and I also let the birthday child take it home in the birthday backpack.